UPDATE 2: Honda Cars Philippines has now officialized a recall (6/12/20).

 Perhaps it’s become typical for car manufacturers to kowtow to you and your half a million raffle followers, but asking, no demanding for an official statement is not something that can be done quickly.
 As of now, the only statement Honda Cars Philippines has come up is this, and it’s been posted on the BR-V Owner’s Forum:

 “Honda Cars Philippines is actively addressing the concerns of the customers as they come to the dealerships and submit their vehicles for evaluation.
 As per our Service Department, all units that were brought in have been addressed already.
 If there are customers who still have concerns with their vehicles, we highly encourage them to bring in their cars to their preferred dealerships for evaluation and repair.”Wow, that’s a pretty strong message right there, don’t you agree?
 According to a source inside Honda Cars Philippines, the number of affected vehicles is small.
-And out of the small number involved, they are addressing customer complaints as quickly as they come in.
+Regardless, they are addressing customer complaints as quickly as they come in.
 More often than not, our source says, the problem is stemming from BR-V owners that don’t follow the prescribed Preventive Maintenance Service or PMS schedule.
 They are not categorically saying that there is a direct link between skipping PMS and the issue at hand, but there is a trend.